ronheywood/PiTrac/Software/LMSourceCode/ImageProcessing/golfsim_tomee_webapp/README.md

 # PiTrac TomEE WebApp - Docker Quick Start Guide

+> **IMPORTANT**: This Docker configuration is intended for development and testing purposes only.
+> It is not intended for redistribution or production deployment to end users.
+> For production deployment requirements, please refer to the main project documentation.

 This guide helps you quickly set up the PiTrac TomEE WebApp development environment using Docker.
 The containerized setup includes both ActiveMQ and TomEE services.

 ## Prerequisites